roadtocode4u/spaceship/docs/python-programming/06-comments-and-string-operations/06-comments-and-string-operations.md

 **Example Explanation :**

-In the above example, we assinged variable `sentence` and provide string `'I\'m Good.
-She said, How are you??'`.
-It is enclosed in single quotes because the sentence itself contains a single quote.
-The single quote within the string is preceded by a backslash `(\)` using `\'` as an escape sequence.
-This single quote should be treated as a literal character and not as the end of the string.
-The `print()` function is used to output the value of the sentence variable.
+In this example, we have assigned the string `'I'm Good.
+She said, How are you?'` to the variable sentence.
+The string is enclosed in single quotes because the sentence itself contains a single quote.
+However, to include the single quote within the string, we need to escape it using the backslash `(\)`.
+This tells Python to treat the single quote as a literal character and not as the end of the string.
+The `print()` function is used to display the value of the sentence variable.

+In both examples, the use of escape characters `(')` allows us to include single quotes within the string without causing syntax errors or prematurely ending the string.